dingqiangliu/vertica-minio/README.md

    ...
    ```

-4. copy minio package and install it to other servers.
+4. copy Minio package and install it to other servers.

    ```BASH
    [adminUser ~]# cls_cp vertica/minio-1.0.0-20200220225123.el7.x86_64.rpm /tmp/